Digital marketing is the bread and butter of growing a small to medium-sized business.

 Freestyling Into the Deep

 Once you’re seeing significant profit from your digital marketing efforts, you can get a little riskier with your budget.
-Here you can start to add on even more channels you might have felt hesitant to explore.
+Here you can start to add even more channels you might have felt hesitant to explore.
 You can also just put more money into an existing strategy.
 With the added profit from your previous successful campaigns, you can buffer any potential blunders as you continue to sort out where to spend your budget.

 The 70-20-10 Rule